aldur/aldur.github.io/_posts/2024-10-29-aldur-blog.md

 [^rss]:
     Last I checked, I thought that nobody subscribed to the RSS feed.
 Then I remembered that I am a subscriber and my client requests should appear in the logs.
-They don't, because Cloudflare injects a `js` snippet into a page's HTML, which doesn't work for the feed XML.
+They don't, because Cloudflare analytics inject a `js` snippet into a page's HTML, which doesn't work for the feed XML.
 So, if you are reading this through an RSS client: that's great, please let me know!
-If you aren't
-    yet: [give it a try](/feed.xml), I really like it.
+If you aren't yet: [give it a try](/feed.xml), I really like it.

 [^test_this]: At least with Miniflux, the RSS client I am using.